 - Standards development organization maps.
 These maps are either created or adopted by a standards development organization or in cooperation between organizations.
-An example of this type of cooperative project is the current harmonization agreement between the International Health Terminology Standards Development Organization (IHTSDO) and the World Health Organization (WHO).
+An example of this type of cooperative project is the current harmonization agreement between the International Health Terminology Standards Development Organisation and the World Health Organisation.
 These organizations are working together to ensure maps between SNOMED CT and ICD-10 are properly developed and SNOMED CT and the classification codes in the 10th revision of ICD-10 are linked where possible. - Government-recognized maps.
 These maps may be developed by a standards development organization or other authorized source; however, with government recognition these maps move from a voluntary standard to a government standard.
 Examples of this type of map are the ICD-9-CM to ICD-10-CM/PCS General Equivalence Mappings (GEMs), which were added to the HIPAA code set standards. - Proprietary or customized maps.
 These maps are usually developed within an organization or by consultants working for them to meet their needs.
 In some instances they are developed as a product for purchase to meet specific needs.
 A proprietary map could consist of any data mapping important to achieve specific objectives.
 An example is local (organization-specific) terms or vocabularies mapped to standard terminologies or classifications.

 Healthcare organizations use many types of maps.
 Some include clinical content, while others address links between administrative data elements and standard code sets.
-The tables provide examples of general types of maps familiar to most HIM professionals.
+The sidebars above and below provide examples of general types of maps familiar to most HIM professionals.

-If an organization uses local, homegrown, or proprietary coded data elements, it is recommended those data elements map to a known standard data element (see Table 2, Data Map Used by Healthcare Providers Offering Laboratory Services, and Table 3, Data Map Used by Healthcare Providers Leveraging Drug Terminologies).
+If an organization uses local, homegrown, or proprietary coded data elements, it is recommended those data elements map to a known standard data element, as shown in sidebar "Data Map Used by Healthcare Providers Offering Laboratory Services," above.
 This will enable data sharing and interoperability.
 A full migration to standard data elements should be considered to discontinue the use of local codes.